alexliesenfeld/composer/README.md

 When the build finishes, you can find an installer file named `Composer-<version>.exe` inside the `out` directory.
 Execute this file to install Composer.
 You can ignore the warnings raised during the build for now.

-*Note that only Windows and Visual Studio are supported at this moment*.
-However, macOS and Xcode support will follow soon (see feature roadmap below).
+*Note that only Windows and Visual Studio 2019 are supported at this moment*.
+However, macOS and Xcode support will follow soon (see feature roadmap).

 ## Getting Started

-### Creating a new Composer project
+### Creating a Composer project
 When you open Composer, a welcome page will be presented to you that will allow you to create a new project.
 Once a project has been created and automatically initialized, you will find the following file structure inside the project
 directory: